Textiles – Fashion & Constructed - A Level

 Special Entry Requirements:

-In addition to the A Level entry requirements you will need grade 5 in GCSE Textiles or a related subject.
-Offers may be based on a portfolio submission.
+In addition to the A Level entry requirements you will need grade 5 in GCSE English Language.

 The emphasis of the course is on developing your own ideas and creativity with constant reference to contemporary art practice.
 It is a mainly practical course where you can choose to broaden skills in a variety of textile mediums.
 The atmosphere in the art studios is alive with a diversity of ideas and methods of work.
 Many students gravitate towards the art studios in their own time to continue their work in a supportive, highly creative and very happy environment.

 Textiles A Level Transition Pack – We have created a transition pack to show you the kind of work that you will be doing at level 3 and to help you prepare for September.

 There are two units in the first year – 1 coursework module and 1 exam module.